-Steps at rank are determined by PTR increments.
-It is understood that, when a faculty member is promoted, he/she will move to a step on the grid of the next rank which gives a salary equal to, or greater than, the negotiated scale and PTR increase to current salary for the year in question.
+35:02 Steps at rank are determined by Progress Through the Ranks (PTR) increments.
+It is understood that, when a faculty member is promoted, they will move to a step on the grid of the next rank which gives a salary equal to, or greater than, the negotiated scale and PTR increase to current salary for the year in question.